eellpp/pubScratchpad/data_engineering/spark/Partitioning And Shuffling.md

+1. What is partitioning
+2. How use partitioning to speed up dataframe operations
+3. Using Partitioning at various level : HDFS, File format like parquet, spark dataframe

 - what is shuffling
 - how to reduce shuffling is spark
 - best practices to reduce shuffling in sql spark operations